Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 The SuperCarver K2 Laser Engraver is an affordable option for novices, particularly those who want an easy to use machine.
 This design comes available with a 500mW or 1000mW 405 nm blue diode laser, the latter version costing a little bit extra.
 The aluminum alloy frame provides stability, and also makes the image positioning more precise.

-This laser engraver is equipped with 500mW / 1000mW blue and purple laser head and offers a small engraving area of 38 x 38mm.
+This laser engraver is equipped with a 500mW / 1000mW blue and purple laser head and offers a small engraving area of 38 x 38mm.
 It’s compatible with a wide range of materials, including mahogany, bamboo, paper cards, ivory, leather, flammable plastics and more (but not with metal or acrylic).
-You can find this laser engraver on online retail websites like GearBest for under $80.
+You can find this laser engraver on retail websites such as GearBest for under $80.

 The Mophorn 40 watt is a Co2 machine that engraves materials like fabrics, wood, crystal, film and various plastics – operating at a speed of up to 13.8 in/s.
 If you use it as a cutter at 1.38 in/s.

 With the included CorelDraw software you can begin drawing designs for your laser engraver instantly.
 Apart from the laser engraver and software you also get a water pump, smoke pipe, smoke fan, and other useful items.

 If you’re looking for a high-quality laser engraving machine that can fit on your desktop, look no further than the Orion Motor Tech laser engraver.
 This compact machine offers an engraving area of 300 x 500mm.
 This laser engraving machine has a resolution ratio of 0.001 in 0.026mm/4500DPI, and operates at a maximum speed of 500mm/s.
 If you decide to use it as a cutter, it will run at 80mm/s.